Broadband is Coming to Rappahannock County

 The RCBA consists of five members.
 It was created in order to have a legal entity that was capable of entering into contracts and financial transactions to further the development of broadband accessibility in the County.

 We need your help!

-The Survey is measuring interest only – there is no cost and no commitment by taking the survey.
+The registration process is measuring interest only – there is no cost and no commitment by taking this action.

 See the time line below for the path forward.